-For the first 15 years after terminating diplomatic relations with Taiwan, the U.S. executive branch interpreted unofficial relations as precluding visits of any sort by Taiwan presidents.
-In May 1994, however, the Clinton Administration for the first time permitted a Taiwan president to transit through the United States, allowing Taiwan's then-President Lee Teng-hui to stop to refuel his plane in Hawaii on his way to Central America, but not to spend the night.
-Lee, apparently feeling insulted, declined to leave the plane.
+For the first 15 years after terminating diplomatic relations with Taiwan, the U.S. executive branch interpreted unofficial relations with Taiwan as precluding visits of any sort by Taiwan presidents.
+In May 1994, the Clinton Administration for the first time permitted a Taiwan president to transit through the United States, allowing Taiwan's then-President Lee Teng-hui to stop to refuel his plane in Hawaii on his way to Central America, but not to spend the night.
+Apparently piqued by U.S. restrictions, Lee declined to leave his plane.
 Some Members of Congress saw the Administration's treatment of Lee as insufficiently respectful.
 At a hearing of the Senate Foreign Relations Committee immediately after the transit, then-Senator Frank H. Murkowski observed that the U.S. government allowed figures such as Palestinian Liberation Organization Chairman Yasser Arafat and Tibet's exiled spiritual leader, the 14th Dalai Lama, to visit the United States.
 The American public might not understand, Murkowski suggested, "why our friends such as the Taiwanese are kept so far out and others without formal diplomatic relations with the United States can come to Washington."

 In September 1994, the Clinton Administration completed a review of U.S. Taiwan policy.
-The Administration dispatched Under Secretary of State Peter Tarnoff to China to relay the results to the PRC leadership.
-Subsequentlydeclassified talking points show Tarnoff was instructed to say that the Administration would now "[p]ermit normal transits of the U.S., but no visits or public activities, for Taiwan's top leadership," while continuing to "[f]orbid visits, as opposed to transits, by Taiwan's top leadership."
+Subsequently-declassified briefing papers for Under Secretary of State Peter Tarnoff's travel to the PRC that month state that the Administration would now "[p]ermit normal transits of the U.S., but no visits or public activities, for Taiwan's top leadership," while continuing to "[f]orbid visits, as opposed to transits, by Taiwan's top leadership."
 On September 27, 1994, Assistant Secretary of State for East Asian and Pacific Affairs Winston Lord presented the outcome of the Taiwan Policy Review to Congress.
 He stated that President Bill Clinton "has decided to enhance our unofficial ties with Taiwan."
 Under questioning from Senators, one of whom expressed "dismay" over the conditions of President Lee's transit, Lord said "under our new policy, we will permit overnight visits.
 We will permit anything consistent with security and comfort and convenience so long as it's a transit visit."
-Lord added that "the Administration strongly opposes congressional attempts to legislate visits by top leaders of the 'Republic of China' to the U.S." The next month, Congress passed the Immigration and Nationality Technical Corrections Act of 1994 (P.L.
+Lord added that "the Administration strongly opposes congressional attempts to legislate visits by top leaders of the 'Republic of China' to the U.S." The next month, Congress passed the Immigration and Nationality

+Technical Corrections Act of 1994 (P.L.
 103-416).
 Section 221 of the act states that whenever Taiwan presidents or high-level Taiwan officials apply for visas to visit the United States for discussions with federal or state officials, they "shall be admitted."